kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.9.6 - February 16, 2024 =
+* Disabled Chromecast overlay on videos used to make thumbnails.

 = 4.9.5 - February 7, 2024 =
 * Fixed bug that failed to save some Videopack settings when they were disabled.
 * Fixed thumbnail rotation bug for vertical videos when using FFMPEG versions earlier than 6.0.